splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose.md

 ```dotenv
 --8<--- "docs/resources/env_file"
 ```
-6. Add the following environment variables and values to `/opt/sc4s/env_file`:
+6. Update the following environment variables and values to `/opt/sc4s/env_file`:
 * Update `SC4S_DEST_SPLUNK_HEC_DEFAULT_URL` and `SC4S_DEST_SPLUNK_HEC_DEFAULT_TOKEN` to reflect the values for your environment.
 Do not configure HEC
 Acknowledgement when you deploy the HEC token on the Splunk side; syslog-ng http destination does not support this feature.